monacofj/kobrapy/README.md

  resource to teach open-source development practices, tools and project management methodologies to graduate computer sciences students.

- The practice consists in
+ The challenge consists in

- a) fixing the listed known issues (bugs and requested features);
+ a) fixing the listed known issues;

  b) improving the game by adding some awesome new features.